 What to serve with Coleslaw:

 I LOVE serving this coleslaw on my Chicken and Waffle Sliders (everyone always raves about these when I make them for parties!).
-It also pairs perfectly with my Root Beer Pulled Pork, Smoked Ribs, Bacon Wrapped Hot Dogs, Hawaiian Chicken, and you can’t forget the Macaroni Salad and Baked Potato Salad either!
+It also pairs perfectly with Root Beer Pulled Pork, Smoked Ribs, Crab Cakes, and you can’t forget the Macaroni Salad either!